ansible/awx-operator/README.md

 ```
 kubectl create secret <resoucename>-cp-pull-credentials regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
 ```
-If you need more control (for example, to set a namespace or a label on the new secret) then you can customise the Secret before storing it
+If you need more control (for example, to set a namespace or a label on the new secret) then you can customize the Secret before storing it

 Example spec file extra-config